Karppimc/Searchingsort/README.md

 # Searchingsort
-This project was done for Programmin Languages 3 as final project
+This project was done for Programmin Languages 3 as final project.
+Program is done with Java and I used IntelliJ IDEA for it.

 # How it works
 In this part will explain and show proof of how code works.
 I will go through whole path from start to finish with different scenarios.